LovetheFrogs/PyCircTools/README.md

 The constructor of the NOT gate has the following format: <br>

 <p align="center" style="bold" ><b>Not()</b></p>
-Wich doesn't take any parameters and returns a NOT gate with its Input set to True and has its output calculated by the not gate <a href="#not-calculate-output">calculate output method)</a>
+Which doesn't take any parameters and returns a NOT gate with its Input set to True and has its output calculated by the not gate <a href="#not-calculate-output">calculate output method)</a>

 <a name="not-methods"></a>
 #### Methods